 Below is a mathematical formula for calculating the Internal Rate of Return:

 Much in the same way that “Fissure an oblong orb from a domestic fowl” is a long and complicated way of saying “Crack an egg,” the formula for IRR is a complicated way of writing a straightforward idea, the eventual annual rate of return for invested capital over a full investment cycle.
+Any commercial real estate investment company can help you with this.

 There are a great number of resources available that explain the fine details of the Internal Rate of Return, one of which is the source for the above equation.
 This blog post will bring this knotty actuarial abstraction down to the ground level.
 As such, there may be some technical or mathematical nuances that are not included here, but this simplification is by design.
 Once you understand the basic purpose and operation of the Internal Rate of Return, it is easier to then go back and delve into more complicated ways to construct and utilize the metric.